edwardvmills/NURBSlib_EVM/Tutorial 0.02 ControlGrid44 and CubicSurface44 - page 06.md

 ####-30-

 Edit the arc sketch as shown below.
+Change the vertical dimension controlling the arc center from 10 to 100.

 ![46](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlGridd44%20and%20CubicSurface44/ControlGrid44%20and%20CubicSurface44%2046.png?raw=true)